1949 to 1967 – PYE BROADCAST AUDIO CONSOLES | THE OB SCANNERS PART ONE

 In 1966 Pye supplied ATV with a vehicle for coping with the large number of foreign commentators covering the 1966 World Cup, with selected matches broadcast via satellite to countries on other continents.

-A website covering the ITV side of the coverage tells us that: “In Britain, the BBC and ITV’s coverage of the tournament was more comprehensive than ever before, a full camera crew covered every match and the two channels shared the same pictures, although not all were shown live as many games kicked-off simultaneously including the Quarter-finals.
+“In Britain, the BBC and ITV’s coverage of the tournament was more comprehensive than ever before, a full camera crew covered every match and the two channels shared the same pictures, although not all were shown live as many games kicked-off simultaneously including the Quarter-finals.
 Frustratingly, the tournament was held just one year before colour television was launched in Britain on BBC2, but the final was at least broadcast on the higher definition 625-line channel as well as being shown on the 405-line services on BBC1 and ITV.”

 The vehicle was based on a ‘coach’ chassis, so was called the ‘Commentary Coach’ of course.
 It had rows of small commentary mixing units, 4 mixers in each row and when I worked occasionally in the coach in the mid to late 1970’s, we coped with two or sometimes three commentators with one sound guy.
 At the front was a main control desk and a couple of large TV monitors.
 Each mixer wore a headset with boom mic, similar to those used by the commentators and had only two sources to mix, the ‘Clean International FX’ that came from the main scanner and the local commentator.